MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/compliance/apptest-bestpracticesforalcode.md

 4. Functions

 ## Referencing

-Objects are referenced by name, not by ID.
+Objects are referenced by the object name,not by ID.

 ### Example